janezkranjc/twitter-tap/README.md

 # Changes #

+v2.0.2:

+- More informative errors on saving streaming tweets.

 v2.0.1:

 - Fixed a bug where search results would fail to retreive tweets due to invalid since_id.
 The since_id is now manually computed.